-The price of vanadium pentoxide started the year at around US\$9.75 per lb and by 30 June 2018 had reached US\$17.25/lb, averaging US\$14.28 in the period.
-The Company's only product during the half year was AMV, a precursor product from which vanadium pentoxide is made by heating in a dissociation oven.
-On the basis of the content of vanadium pentoxide, AMV sells for around a 16% discount to standard vanadium pentoxide.
-The Company has ordered a dissociation oven and this is expected to be in operation before the end of 2018, whereupon the Company expects to obtain the full price for its production, subject only to relatively minor selling discounts.
+The price of vanadium pentoxide started the year at around US\$9.75 per lb and by 30 September 2018 had reached nearly US\$23/lb, averaging US\$16.10 in the period.
+The Company's only product during the nine month period was AMV, a precursor product from which vanadium pentoxide is made by heating in a dissociation oven.
+On the basis of the content of vanadium pentoxide, AMV sells for a small discount to standard vanadium pentoxide.
+The Company has ordered a dissociation oven as part of its expansion plan.